NetSparkleUpdater/NetSparkle/UPGRADING.md

 * Used `SemVerLike` everywhere instead of `System.Version` for semver compatibility
 * `WebFileDownloader` now deletes files on cancellation of a download like `LocalFileDownloader` did already (1cd2284c41bbe85d41566915965ad2acdb1a61f5)
 * `WebFileDownloader` does not call `PrepareToDownloadFile()` in its constructor anymore.
 Now, it is called after the object is fully created.
 (420f961dfa9c9071332e2e0737b0f287d2cfa5dc)
-* NOTE: If you update to .NET 8+, the location of `JSONConfiguration` save data, by default, will CHANGE due to a change in .NET 8 for `Environment.SpecialFolder.ApplicationData`.
+* NOTE: If you update to .NET 8+ in your own app, the location of `JSONConfiguration` save data, by default, will CHANGE due to a change in .NET 8 for `Environment.SpecialFolder.ApplicationData`.
 See: https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/8.0/getfolderpath-unix.
 This may cause user's "skipped version" or other data to be lost unless you migrate this data yourself.
 For most users who are using the defaults, this is likely only a minor (if any) inconvenience at all, but it is worth noting.
+SparkleUpdater makes no attempt to account for this change at this time.
 * `AssemblyReflectionAccessor` has been deprecated.
 Please use `AsmResolverAccessor` instead. (#587)
 * `AssemblyDiagnosticAccessor.AssemblyVersion` now returns `FileVersionInfo.GetVersionInfo(assemblyName).ProductVersion` rather than `FileVersionInfo.GetVersionInfo(assemblyName).FileVersion` so we can get semver versioning information
 * For ed25519 use, changed from BouncyCastle to Chaos.NaCl (large file size savings and we don't need all of BouncyCastle's features).
 You can verify its use and code online here: https://github.com/NetSparkleUpdater/Chaos.NaCl.
-Additionally, this package is available on NuGet for your own projects.
+Additionally, this package is available on NuGet for your own projects under `NetSparkleUpdater.Chaos.NaCl`.
 * `LogWriter` has undergone several changes:
   * `public static string tag = "netsparkle:";` has changed to `public string Tag { get; set; } = "netsparkle:";`
   * Instead of a simple `bool` to control printing to `Trace.WriteLine` or `Console.WriteLine`, there is now a new enum, `NetSparkleUpdater.Enums.LogWriterOutputMode`, which you can use to control whether `LogWriter` outputs to `Console`, `Trace`, `Debug`, or to `None` (don't output at all).